openearth/aeolis-python/docs/user/model_description.rst

    l = \frac{2 \kappa^2 L}{\ln \left( \frac{l}{z'_{0}} \right)} \qquad \qquad U(l) \equiv \frac{\ln \left( \frac{l}{z'_{0}} \right)}{\ln \left( \frac{z_{m}}{z'_{0}} \right)} \qquad \qquad z_{m} = \sqrt{\frac{L^2}{\ln \left( \frac{z_{m}}{z'_{0}} \right)}}

-where :math:`L` [m] is the typical length scale of the hill.
+where :math:`L` (``L``) [m] is the typical length scale of the hill.

 .. tip::
-   **Tuning the length scale (L):** The typical length scale of the hill (L) significantly influences the shear perturbation.
-A smaller L will result in...
+   **Tuning the length scale :math:`L` (``L``):** The typical length scale of the hill (:math:`L`) influences the strength of the shear perturbation.
+A higher :math:`L` will result in a stronger shear stress perturbation (higher wind speed-up over the crest or reduction at the toe) and thus in a more outspoken morphodynamic shape.
+A practical approach is to vary this parameter between 10 and 1000 depending on your desired morphological outcome.

-.. admonition:: Modelling Advice
-   When defining the typical length scale of the hill (L), keep in mind that it acts as a smoothing parameter for the topography.
-If your grid resolution is very fine, setting L too low might...

 For one-dimensional situations, a simplified solution of the shear perturbation approach is implemented.
 By ignoring some minor terms, it provides a less computationally expensive approach :cite:`kroy2002minimal`: